-ACOUSTIC WEEK: Wolfram Slides founder David Browne investigates how the length, shape and finish of your nails affect sound, and shares his top tips for achieving and perfecting your tone.
+ACOUSTIC WEEK: Wolfram Slides founder David Browne investigates how the length, shape and finish of your nails affect sound, and shares his top tips for achieving and perfecting your acoustic guitar tone.

 We all love chasing tone - choosing that special, awesome-sounding guitar, perhaps even auditioning different types of strings.
 You chose your guitar because you love the way it sounds; yet, on its own, your guitar makes no sound at all.
 As a fingerstyle guitarist your nails are a crucial part of the interface between you and your guitar.

 Many new (and indeed experienced) players ignore these vital tone-generating assets; others realise the importance but are confused about how to go about shaping.
 I remember being incredibly frustrated when my guitar sounded different every time I clipped my nails.

 Sometimes it sounded great, but I was unable to consistently achieve that tone I knew was in there.
 Long or short, the shape, finish and condition of your nails define the tone and feel you will get from your instrument.
 Let’s look at how each of these aspects influence your sound, and then I'll give you my three golden tips for achieving and perfecting the tone you’re after.

 The length of your nails does have an impact on tone.
 However, contrary to popular belief, it’s not necessary to keep your nails long to achieve great tone and volume.
 Indeed, in some cases, longer nails can actually reduce the versatility of your tonal palette by restricting you from using a combination of flesh and nail.
 It’s the shape of your nails, more than their length, that will make or break your sound.
 Try keeping your nails to no more than 1-2mm over the end of your fingertip.